CSCI4100U/Weather-App/README.md

 ![Download Page 1 Screenshot](/images/Screenshots/download_page_1.png "Download Page 1 Screenshot")

 The downloaded weather will show up underneath the button.
 Tapping on a downloaded date will select that date to use for the app.
-Since the weather is downloaded, it will pull all the weather data from local storage.
-Tapping on the delete button in the top right will delete the selected weather from storage.
-Tapping on the undo button in the top right will set the weather back to the current date and position.<br>
+Since the weather is downloaded, it will pull all the weather data from local storage.<br>
 **NOTE:** To delete a downloaded forecast select the forecast and click the AppBar Trash Can Icon.
+**NOTE:** To reset the forcast to the current date, tap on the AppBar Undo Icon.

 ![Download Page 2 Screenshot](/images/Screenshots/download_page_2.png "Download Page 2 Screenshot")